Advantage gambling: Comp hustling

 Comp hustling can be another form of advantage gambling.
 Players, known as comp hustlers or comp wizards, who play games with a low house advantage or low bet size such as penny slots, can get more than their expected loss in free items from the casino.
 Many advantage players also take steps to maximize the comps they receive from their play.

 Roulette wheel

-Roulette wheels with manufacturing defects or uneven wear may land on some numbers with a statistically significantly greater frequency.
-It is sometimes possible, through large numbers of observations, or noting patterns of wear on the wheel's surface, to determine when this is the case and bet accordingly.
+Roulette wheels with manufacturing defects or uneven wear may land on some numbers (or, more likely, a certain grouping or groupings of numbers in close proximity on the wheel as opposed to the numbers' location on the betting board) with a statistically significant greater frequency.
+It is sometimes possible, though very rare in practice, through large numbers of observations, or noting patterns of wear on the wheel's surface, to determine when this is the case and bet accordingly.
 Physician Richard Jarecki was able to exploit this to great effect at European casinos in the 1960s and 1970s.

-Hazards
+Exploiting weaknesses in casino machinery

+Weaknesses in casino card shuffling machines that allow a skilled player to predict which cards are likely to be dealt next have been exploited on at least one occasion.